plasma-umass/coz/README.md

 "optimizing function X will have effect Y," exactly the measurement developers had assumed they were getting all along.

-More details are available in our [Tech Report (pdf)](https://web.cs.umass.edu/publication/docs/2015/UM-CS-2015-008.pdf).
-A version of this paper will appear at SOSP 2015 in October.
+Full details of Coz are available in our paper, [Coz: Finding Code that Counts with Causal Profiling (pdf)](Coz-Curtsinger-Berger-SOSP2015.pdf), SOSP 2015, October 2015.

 ## Requirements
 Coz, our prototype causal profiler, runs with unmodified Linux executables.
 Coz requires: